 UGC NET – Exam Centres

-UGC NET 2021 exam is likely to be conducted in 224 cities across India.
+UGC NET 2021-22 exam is likely to be conducted in 541 exam centres across India.
 The exam centre allotted to each candidate will be printed on their respective admit cards.
 Please note that the candidates cannot make the changes once the preferred centres are submitted by them during the application process.

 UGC NET Exam Centres